-In summary, Options should:
+In summary, my decision is that Options should:

-1. Calculate the loss Mr C has suffered as a result of making the transfer.

-- 2. Take ownership of any investments which can't be surrendered, if possible. - 3.
+- 1. Calculate the loss Mr C has suffered as a result of making the transfer. - 2.
+Take ownership of any investments which can't be surrendered, if possible. - 3.
 Pay compensation for the loss to Mr C. - 4.
 Pay Mr C £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.